Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Open-back headphones can offer a more natural sound quality with potentially better range and more accurate frequency response than the typical closed-back headphones.
 Because they allow air to move through the back of the ear cup, the earphones act more like stereo speakers.
 However, higher-end models might use angled drivers or dynamic drivers to generate more detailed sound.

 Open-back headphones can be an excellent choice for anyone upgrading the sound experience of their gaming setup.
 If you’re playing cinematic, immersive games or open-world adventure games, you might want to consider an audiophile-grade set of open-back wired headphones.
-Those with an open-back, on-ear design tend to excel in sound clarity and bass response compared to other gaming headphone types.
+Compared to other gaming headphone types, those with an open-back, on-ear design tend to excel in sound clarity and bass response.

 Those getting into competitive gaming may appreciate the clear spatial sound and more natural audio experience you can get from headphones or a gaming headset with an open-back design.